SovereignCloudStack/standards/Decisions/scs-0310-v1-gnocchi-as-metering-database.md

 ### Using Gnocchi

-[Gnocchi](https://gnocchi.osci.io/) is a time-series database which has its origins the OpenStack ecosystem.
+[Gnocchi](https://gnocchi.osci.io/) is a time-series database which has its origins in the OpenStack ecosystem.

 It supports all requirements except truncation, which might have to be implemented.